 Usage of meth causes the brain to release a large amount of the neurotransmitter dopamine which leads to a prolonged pleasurable experience.
 While initially pleasurable, repeated usage of meth depletes the stores of dopamine in the brain and obliterates the wiring of the dopamine receptors.
 In turn, meth users become addicted to meth because the naturally-occurring dopamine is no longer available and they are unable to experience feelings of pleasure.

-Statistics for Meth Abuse
+Statistics for Meth Addiction

 While methamphetamine was once considered a rural drug due to the high availability of compounds needed to cook meth, studies have shown that methamphetamine abuse is now spreading to cities and white collar workers.
 Often touted as a “club drug,” many cities are now struggling to combat methamphetamine abuse.
 Current estimates are that there are 1.4 million people in the U.S. using and abusing methamphetamine; that number is steadily climbing.